grafana/google-sheets-datasource/docs/sources/query-editor/index.md

      {{< figure alt="Google Sheets spreadsheet with selected cells and the right click menu open" src="/media/docs/plugins/google-sheets-query-editor-3.png" caption="Google Sheets spreadsheet with selected cells and the right click menu open" >}}

-- Select a spreadsheet from the dropdown.
+- Select a spreadsheet from the drop-down menu.

-  The dropdown is only be populated if you are using Google JWT authentication.
+  The drop-down menu is only populated if you are using Google JWT authentication.
-  You can only vide spreadsheets shared with the service account associated with the token.
+  You can only view spreadsheets shared with the service account associated with the token.

-  To configure a service account with JWT authentication, refer to [Create a service account](../setup/authenticate/#authenticate-with-a-service-account-jwt).
+  To configure a service account with JWT authentication, refer to [Authenticate with a service account JWT](../setup/authenticate/#authenticate-with-a-service-account-jwt).

 Next to the **Spreadsheet ID** field there's an external link icon.
 Click that icon to open the spreadsheet in Google Sheets in a new tab.